Becoming a supplier

 3. Core pre-qualification for goods and services contracts – based on the Cabinet Office core questionnaire mandated for use as stated in Procurement policy note 08/16: Standard Selection Questionnaire.

 The contract notice will give details of which procurement route is being followed, who to contact for the contract specific pre-qualification pack and further details about any specific requirements being used in the pack.
-You can view the Highways England procurement pre-qualification pack on The National Archives website.
+You can view the National Highways procurement pre-qualification pack on The National Archives website.

 Strategic Alignment Review Tool (StART)